 Canine Guardians' main goal is to raise, train, and place specially trained dogs with PTSD veterans and their families at NO cost to the veteran.
-We also provide these trained dogs to disabled veterans, children with cancer, and others with disabilities.
+We also provide these trained dogs to disabled veterans, first responders, children and adults with physical disabilities, children with cancer, and diabetics.

 By the time our service dogs meet their person, they are already completely trained with anxiety alerts.
 And they’ve learned other tasks, such as turning on lights, opening and closing doors and drawers and retrieving dropped objects.
 Ultimately, the service dogs will assist their veteran partners not just with anxiety alerts, but also with the whole healing process, providing constant companionship that supports the journey to recovery.